Fordalex/flask_app_project_template/readme.md

 ## Creating a virtual environment for linux

-- python -m venv .venv
+- python3 -m venv .venv
 - source .venv/bin/activate

 Run your python script with the following command: